ameknite/rust-ci-cd-template/README.md

     - Keep in `none` if you only want the writing version.
   3. Keep all with the defaults (without version and release_type = none)
     - It will use your current crate version as a baseline.
-    - Run if you already update your crate version
+    - Run if you already update your crate version.
     - Useful for testing when you already run the workflow.

 ## Dependabot

 This template includes a setup for dependabot and a workflow for auto-merge.

-- It will update packages for cargo and github-actions weekly
+- It will update packages for cargo and github-actions weekly.

 - For rust:
   - It will create pull request in groups.